hellerve/blog/wip/Atoms,_And_Why_Theyre_Useful.md

 value.
 After all, most languages have a concept that seems to fit the bill anyway; don’t strings provide the same basic functionality.

-Let’s look at a couple of different use cases for atoms—which is what I will call them in this blog post—, and explore why I think they are extremely useful.
+Let’s look at a couple of different use cases for atoms—which is what I will call them in this blog post—, and explore why I think they are extremely useful, especially for languages that have a less expressive or dynamic type system.

 ## The semantic argument